Skip to main content

 • Laser eye surgery

-The list goes on.
+See the Canada Revenue Agency website for the full list of medical expenses you can claim.
 It may be worth tallying up your medical expenses this year to see if you qualify.

 How to claim: Enter your total eligible expenses on –